AdobeDocs/analytics.en/help/components/c-variables/c-metrics/metrics-monthly-unique-visitors.md

 ---
 description: The number of unduplicated (counted only once) visitors to your website over the course of a single month.
-seo-description: The number of unduplicated (counted only once) visitors to your website over the course of a single month.
-seo-title: Monthly Unique Visitors
 solution: Analytics
 title: Monthly Unique Visitors
 topic: Metrics